Utah State University Eastern: Academics

 USU Eastern offers more than 60 degree programs in academic, technical, and vocational fields.

 Discipline and degree options include anthropology, criminal justice, museum studies, biology, geology, business, diesel equipment technology, and small business development.
 USU Eastern operates under an open admissions policy, meaning that if one applies and has either graduated from high school or earned a GED, they are accepted.
 Since 2020, Utah State University, including USU Eastern, has been test-optional, meaning students do not need to submit ACT/SAT scores for admission.

 Athletics

 USU Eastern competes athletically as the Utah State Eastern Eagles and is the only campus in the USU statewide system to have its own athletics program.
 The Eagles are a member of the Scenic West Athletic Conference (SWAC) and the National Junior College Athletic Association (NJCAA).
 The Bunnell Dmitrich Athletic Center serves as a venue for many of the athletic events.

 The Eagles compete in men's baseball, soccer and basketball and women's basketball, softball, soccer, and volleyball.
-In 2021, the volleyball team captured their first-ever SWAC regular-season title.

 Starting in 2016, they compete in rodeo and have a spirit squad consisting of a cheerleading squad, dance team, drumline, and mascot.
 The rodeo enjoyed tremendous success in their first ever trip to the CNFR, placing 12th overall.

 Additionally there are several intramural sports such as ultimate frisbee, flag football, and volleyball.